layilin/SP23-33852/_annotations/book4.md

 [plant] 141.313 worm-grass.
 Gilmore suggests that this is knotted grass (*Spigelia anthelmia*), a plant native to Mexico, Central America, South America, and the Caribbean that is known for its ability to rid the body of intestinal parasites, including tapeworms.

 [place] 141.317 Cornish mine.
 Places of tin deposits in Cornwall and the surrounding areas in western Britain.
-Grainger notes that tin acts as a vermifuge.
+Grainger notes that tin acts as an effective vermifuge.

 [place] 141.319 Tyrians.
 Inhabitants of Tyre, town on the Mediterranean coast in southern Lebanon.
 It was a major Phoenician seaport for trade from 2000 BCE through the Roman period.